medic/medic-docs/development/releasing.md

 ## Android apps

-All medic android projects automatically build, sign, and publish builds via Travis.
+All medic Android projects automatically build, sign, and publish builds via Travis.
 To create a new release:

 1. Determine what version the build will be.
 This should be a valid semver (eg. `v1.1.1`).
 Increment the semver appropriately based on the latest release version:
     * [medic-android](https://github.com/medic/medic-android/releases)